bruce-hill/tomo/docs/text.md

 ---

 ### `bytes`
-Converts a `Text` value to an array of bytes representing a UTF8 encoding of the text.
+Converts a `Text` value to an list of bytes representing a UTF8 encoding of the text.

 ```tomo